03stevensmi/Google-Translate-Previous-Extension-2.0.13-/README.md

 Download the .crx file from the releases page here: https://github.com/03stevensmi/Google-Translate-Previous-Extension-2.0.13-/releases/,

-Go to extention setting on browser,
+Go to the Manage Extentions setting on browser,

 Enable developer mode,